code-423n4/2021-02-slingshot-findings/pauliax/pauliax-submission.md

+# BUG 7
-# 7. executeTrades recipient can be 0x0
+`executeTrades` recipient can be 0x0
 ## Summary
-Function executeTrades does not check that the recipient is set.
+Function `executeTrades` does not check that the recipient is set.
 ## Risk Rating
 1
 ## Vulnerability Details